BapnB/NerdPack-Kleei/README.md

 Use with Advance Unlocker like EWT.

 Read GUI in every CR to understand how Keybinds are working.
-You can find it by right clicking on MasterToggle --> Combat Rutines Settings.
+You can find it by right clicking on MasterToggle --> Combat Routines Settings.

  druid - restoration / feral